ngoc-truong/calendar/README.md

-# CaLINDYer
+# CaLINDYr

-CaLINDYer is a simple calendar for lindy hop events in my hometown.
+CaLINDYr is a simple calendar for lindy hop events in my hometown.
 It supports basic CRUD features: Create, read, update and delete lindy hop events, and also basic notification messages when an event is crud'ed.

 In addition only registered users can update, delete or create new events.